Craig Johnston: Career in England

 Johnston made his Liverpool debut in August 1981, coming on as sub for Ray Kennedy in the 1–0 league defeat to Wolverhampton Wanderers at Molineux.
 Johnston's first start came in the Intercontinental Cup fixture against Brazilian side Flamengo.

 Johnston scored his first goal for Liverpool on 8 December 1981 against Arsenal at Anfield, during a League Cup fourth round replay.
 Johnston opened the scoring in the fifth minute of extra time in a 3–0 win.
-Johnston, known as Skippy, was a crowd favourite at Anfield during his long spell with the club.
+Johnston became a crowd favourite at Anfield during his long spell with the club.
 He worked under three managers – Bob Paisley, Joe Fagan and Kenny Dalglish – and, when picked, predominantly played on the right side of midfield.
-He made a total of 271 appearances for the club and scored 40 goals.
+He made 271 appearances for the club and scored 40 goals.

 Johnston was part of the League championship-winning teams of 1982 and 1983 and gained a League Cup winner's medal in 1983.
 In 1984, Johnston was part of the team which won a treble of League championship, League Cup and European Cup.
 Two years later he was an integral part of the side which won only the third League championship and FA Cup "double" of the 20th century.
-In the 1986 FA Cup final at Wembley, Johnston scored Liverpool's second goal in a 3–1 win over Everton.
+In the 1986 FA Cup final at Wembley, Johnston became the first Australian to score in a final, converting a Jan Molby cross to put Liverpool 2–1 ahead against Everton.
+Ian Rush secured the win with a late third.

-In 1988, he was a frequent substitute and occasional starter as Liverpool again won the League title and reached the FA Cup final, aiming to complete a second "double".
+He started the 1987-88 season but lost his place on the right side of midfield after the signing in the autumn of 1987 of Ray Houghton; thereafter he was a frequent substitute and occasional starter as Liverpool again won the League title and reached the FA Cup final, aiming to complete a second "double".
 Johnston wrote the club's traditional Cup final song called "Anfield Rap" which combined pro-Liverpool lyrics with the rap and house trends of the time, with other Liverpool players contributing.

 His last two goals for the Reds came in the penultimate league game of the season, a 5–1 away win over Sheffield Wednesday.
 By this stage, Liverpool had wrapped up the 17th league title of their history.